-We at Belize True Adventures offer tours to 3 of Belize Mayan, Each ruins presents a different views of the Mayas Civilization Culture and Architect.
+We at True Adventures offer tours to 3 of Belize’s Mayan Sites.
+Each ruin presents a different view of the Mayas Civilization, Culture and Architect.

 Altun Ha Mayan Ruins